googleapis/google-cloud-java/README.md

 }
 ```

-#### Add a Stackdriver Logging handler to a logger
+#### Add a Cloud Logging handler to a logger
 You can also register a `LoggingHandler` to a `java.util.logging.Logger` that publishes log entries
-to Stackdriver Logging.
+to Cloud Logging.
 Given the following logger:
 ```java
 private final static Logger LOGGER = Logger.getLogger(MyClass.class.getName());
 ```